MikeUchmanowicz/Inventory-CRUD-Springboot/README.md

 ___

-Some Documentation is too large to be included in this README.
-Please refer to the [Documentation within this repository](Documentation/) for All documentation.
-Included are:  UML, ER Diagram, and Sitemap.
+All Documentation may not be posted within this repository due to it being part of the Grand Canyon University Curriculum.
+Documentation and Details are available upon request.

 ___
 [Please check out my other projects](https://github.com/MikeUchmanowicz/Start)